Olivia Delcán

-Olivia Delcán is a Spanish actress, playwright and director.
+Olivia Delcán Román (born 29 May 1992) is a Spanish actress, playwright and director.
 As an actress she has appeared as Olivia in the feature film Isla bonita and Far from the Sea both in 2015.
 On television Delcán has played regular roles as Bambi in Locked Up in Vis a Vis (season 2), as Vicky López in Drug Squad: Costa del Sol and as Sister Camila in Warrior Nun in 2020.